 Physical trauma or injury from a blow to the head can also cause hair loss.

-While the injury can cause traumatic alopecia, you can also lose hair due to shock to your system (telogen effluvium or alopecia areata).
+While the injury can cause traumatic alopecia, you can also lose hair due to a shock to your system (telogen effluvium or alopecia areata).

 This kind of hair loss can be permanent or temporary.